 - Map home range areas

 The collars are designed to fall off on their own in 14 months.
 Only female bears can wear collars.
 A male polar bear's neck is as wide as its head, so the collar just slips off!

 Tracking technology continues to improve, so scientists are developing a new collar design as well as alternative tracking methods.
 These include smaller ear- and glue-on satellite tags.
 The non-collar tags don't deliver as much data—but they will allow scientists to track adult males and subadult bears, which will add to our understanding of polar bear ecology.

 Many parts of the Arctic are so remote that scientists don't have a clue about how many polar bears are there.
-In fact, of the 19 polar bear populations, scientists don't have enough data on seven of them to even make a census estimate!
+In fact, of the 19 polar bear populations, scientists don't have enough data on eight of them to even make a census estimate!

 PBI helped fund studies to refine techniques for taking accurate population counts by air.
 Aerial surveys would be far less expensive and time-consuming than traditional capture-recapture methods.
 Although capture efforts give us more detailed information on a population's health and movement patterns, aerial surveys will allow us to take a quick snapshot of how many bears there are in populations that we know little about.